PennyLaneAI/pennylane-rigetti/README.rst

 Tests
 ~~~~~

-To test that the PennyLane-Forest plugin is working correctly you can run
+To test that the PennyLane-Rigetti plugin is working correctly you can run

 .. code-block:: bash